gokulgajapathi/BusReservation/README.md

-# Spring JDBC with JDBC Template and PostgreSQL in Bus Reservation System
+# Spring JDBC with JDBC Template and My SQL in Bus Reservation System

 ## Introduction